Kumba (roller coaster): Characteristics

-The 3978 ft Kumba stands 143 ft tall and has a drop of 135 ft, with a top speed of 60 mph.
-The ride features seven inversions including a 114 ft vertical loop, a dive loop, a zero-g roll, a cobra roll and two interlocking corkscrews.
-The vertical loop featured on Kumba wraps around the lift hill.
+The 3978 ft Kumba stood 143 ft tall and had a drop of 135 ft, with a top speed of 60 mph.
+The ride featured seven inversions including a 114 ft vertical loop, a dive loop, a zero-g roll, a cobra roll, and two interlocking corkscrews.
+The vertical loop featured on Kumba wrapped around the lift hill.
 This element was later seen on The Riddler's Revenge at Six Flags Magic Mountain and Banshee at Kings Island.
 Kumba was the first ride in the world to feature a number of now-common roller coaster elements, including interlocking corkscrews and a dive loop.
-Riders of Kumba experience up to 3.8 times the force of gravity on the 3 minute ride.
+Riders of Kumba experienced up to 3.75 or 3.8 times the force of gravity on the 3-minute ride.
+Kumba covered 3 acre of the park's Congo section.

-Kumba features four steel and fiberglass trains, each containing eight cars.
-Each car seats four riders in a single row for a total of 32 riders per train.
-The block sections only allow for three trains to be on the track at any one time, meaning the ride can still operate at full capacity when one train is undergoing maintenance.
-With all three trains operating, the ride can achieve a capacity of 1,700 riders per hour.
+Kumba featured three steel and fiberglass trains, each containing eight cars.
+Each car seated four riders in a single row for a total of 32 riders per train.
+The block sections only allowed for three trains to be on the track at any one time, meaning the ride could still operate at full capacity when one train was undergoing maintenance.
+With all three trains operating, the ride could achieve a capacity of 1,700 riders per hour.
+The color scheme of the track was turquoise.